Dayponce/Portfolio/SQL/Optimizing App Success Analysis/README.md

 - The second dataset, [appleStore_description](SQL/Optimizing%20App%20Success%20Analysis/appleStore_description.csv), contains app descriptions corresponding to the entries in the `appleStore` dataset.
 This dataset is crucial for gaining insights into how each app is marketed, its interaction with the user base, and its overall perception in the market.

-## Identify Information for the Stakeholder
+## Identify Information for the Stakeholder using SQL

 Identify information for the Stakeholder by analyzing key metrics and trends in the data, enabling informed decision-making for app development or investment strategies, such as: